rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

     method.insert.value
+    method.insert.bool
+    method.insert.string
+    method.insert.list

+        .. versionadded:: 0.9.8 ``.bool``, ``.string``, and ``.list``

         .. code-block:: ini

-            method.insert.value = ‹name›, ‹default› ≫ 0
+            method.insert.value = ‹name›, value ‹default› ≫ 0
+            method.insert.bool = ‹name›, bool ‹default› ≫ 0
+            method.insert.string = ‹name›, string ‹default› ≫ 0
+            method.insert.list = ‹name›, list ‹default› ≫ 0

-        Defines a value that you can query and set, just like with any built-in value.
+        Defines a variable that you can query and set, just like with any built-in variable.
+        Each method corresponds with its object type (see :ref:`object-types` for more information).

         The example shows how to do optional logging for some new command you define, and also how to split a complicated command into steps using the ``multi`` method type.